 Years past Mary and Joseph's own fiasco accommodations, it feels like there is still no room in our lives for the coming King.

 We make room for endless commitments.
 We fit in the time to endlessly scroll on social media.
 We clear our shelves for things we don’t need in a world that has so many needs.
 But we don’t always make room for Christ in the season that is supposed to be all about Him.

 Behold, I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in to him and eat with him, and he with me.

 He is knocking this Advent—and not just when you have a fun Christmas party going on inside.

 That emptiness you feel when a loved one lets you down?
 An invitation to let Him in.
 That tug on your heart to not let gossip roll off your tongue?
 A call to choose what is better.
 That feeling you have when it feels like there is nobody to turn to?
-A beckoning from Him to call and cry and leave it as His feet.
+A beckoning from Him to cry out and leave it at His feet.

 Dietrich Bonhoeffer said, “That is the greatest seriousness and the greatest blessedness of the Advent message.
 Christ stands at the door.
 He lives in the form of the person in our midst.
 Will you keep the door locked or open it to him?”

 He stands at the door and knocks.
 God, the creator of the universe, desires to spend time with you.
 He wants to hear your cries and your needs and your dreams.
 He longs for you to be His.
 The gift of Advent is nothing you have to earn, but everything for you to receive.